-Bias Type Description Example Countermeasure Overconfidence The tendency to be overly optimistic about either the potential benefits of an opportunity or the ability to handle a threat Notion that "our users are too smart to fall for a phishing attack" Detailed and realistic risk analysis (see Section 2.4) helps to evaluate the true probability of threats Group Think A rationalized desire to miscalculate risk factors based on a desire for conformity with other members of a group or team A group member may not want to be the only one to express concern about a given threat or opportunity Use of individual input and subject matter expert judgement (e.g., Delphi Technique) helps avoid the risk that group-based threat discussions might discourage brainstorming Following Trends Over- or under-valuation of threats due to an irrational consideration of recent hype that can result in inappropriate risk response Assuming that any digital challenge can be addressed and solved through the application of "machine learning" and "artificial intelligence" Staying informed about the details of current threat patterns and considering input from subject matter experts helps avoid "following the herd" to unreasonable conclusions Availability Tendency to over-focus on opportunities or issues that come readily to mind because one has recently heard or read about them Concern that VPN confidentiality is insecure because quantum computing will make modern encryption obsolete and unreliable Detailed and realistic risk analysis (Section 2.3) helps to evaluate the true probability of threats
+Bias Type Description Example Countermeasure Overconfidence The tendency to be overly optimistic about either the potential benefits of an opportunity or the ability to handle a threat Notion that "our users are too smart to fall for a phishing attack" Detailed and realistic risk analysis (see Sec.
+2.4) helps to evaluate the true probability of threats Group Think A rationalized desire to miscalculate risk factors based on a desire for conformity with other members of a group or A group member may not want to be the only one to express concern about a given threat or opportunity Use of individual input and subject matter expert judgement (e.g., Delphi Technique) helps avoid the risk that group-based threat discussions might discourage brainstorming Following Trends Over- or under-valuation of threats due to an irrational consideration of recent hype that can result in inappropriate risk response Assuming that any digital challenge can be addressed and solved through the application of "machine learning" and "artificial intelligence" Staying informed about the details of current threat patterns and considering input from subject matter experts helps avoid "following the herd" to unreasonable conclusions Availability Tendency to over-focus on opportunities or issues that come readily to mind because one has recently heard or read about them Concern that VPN confidentiality is insecure because quantum computing will make modern encryption obsolete and unreliable Detailed and realistic risk analysis (Sec.
+2.3) helps to evaluate the true probability of threats for success.
+OMB states in Circular A-123 that "the profile must identify sources of uncertainty, both positive (opportunities) and negative (threats)" [5].